 - Clear your search engine and browser history, especially after researching domestic violence organizations and programs.

 Before deleting any private, important or sensitive documents in your email or on your computer, we encourage you to save them in case you need to access them in the future.
-If you have questions about how to save important electronic information, contact us on our 24-Hour Helpline at 425-746-1940 or send us a message on our Get Help page.
+If you have questions about how to save important electronic information, contact us on our 24-Hour Helpline at 425-746-1940 or send us a message. on our Get Help page.

 It is not possible to completely delete or clear all the “footprints” from your computer or online activity.
 Clearing your browser history will make it more difficult, but NOT impossible for someone to trace your computer use.
 If you are being monitored, it may be dangerous to change your computer behavior by suddenly deleting your entire Internet history if you have never done so before.
 The safest way to find information online is to use a safe computer that your abuser cannot access – for example at your local library.

-- You share an email account.
+- Share an email account.

-- You check your email online.
+- Check your email online.